Empirical Bayes When Estimation Precision Predicts Parameters: An oracle inequality for the likelihood

-For \eqref{eq:intervaldiff}, note that Thus the second term \eqref{eq:intervaldiff} can be written as the maximum-over-$v$ of the absolute value of The first term in the line above is zero since the moments match up to $2k^*+q$.
-Therefore \eqref{eq:intervaldiff} is equal to
+For \eqref{eq:intervaldiff}, note that by the Taylor series for $e^x$, Thus the second term \eqref{eq:intervaldiff} can bounded by the maximum-over-$v$ of the absolute value of The first term in the line above is zero since the moments match up to $2k^*+q$.
+Therefore,